krzysztofzablocki/Sourcery/README.md

 Even worse, if you ever add a new property to a type all of those implementations have to be updated, or you'll end up with bugs.
 In those scenarios usually **compiler won't generate the error for you**, which leads to error prone code.

-_**Insanity** is a tool that scans your source code, applies your personal templates and generates Swift code for you, allowing you to use meta-programming techniques to save time and decrease potential mistakes._
+_**Sourcery** is a tool that scans your source code, applies your personal templates and generates Swift code for you, allowing you to use meta-programming techniques to save time and decrease potential mistakes._

 - Scans your project code.
 - Allows your templates to access information about project types.
 - Generates swift code.
-- **Immediate feedback:** Insanity features built-in daemon support, allowing you to write your templates in real-time side-by-side with generated code.
+- **Immediate feedback:** Sourcery features built-in daemon support, allowing you to write your templates in real-time side-by-side with generated code.

-There are multiple benefits in using Insanity approach:
+There are multiple benefits in using Sourcery approach:

 - Write less boilerplate code and make it easy adhere to [DRY principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself)
 - Avoid the risk of forgetting to update boilerplate when refactoring
 - Gives you meta-programming powers, while still allowing the compiler to ensure everything is correct.
-- **Insanity is so meta that it uses itself to code-generate boilerplate**
+- **Sourcery is so meta that it uses itself to code-generate boilerplate**

 Daemon mode in action: